Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and

 is attributed to the different ($\mathbf{k}_{01}\neq \mathbf{k}_{02}$, $\Delta \alpha _{12}\neq 0$ and $R \neq 0$) photons.
 A simple analysis of Eqs. (\ref{eq497abc}) - (\ref{eq506abc}) predicts the bunching and anti-bunching of photons as well as the Bose-Einstein condensation of such unit-fields (particles).
 The similar coherent phenomena are known in the traditional quantum electrodynamics describing the behavior of photons.

-The relativistic gravitational interaction (interference) between the {\it{massive}} unit-fields (particles) separated by the distance $R$, which is governed by the relativistic gravitational interaction (cross-correlation) term (\ref{eq401abc}), can be considered as the virtual exchange of the above-described gravitons.
-In other words, the gravitational interaction may be reinterpreted as the exchange of virtual gravitons at the every time moment $t$.
-For instance, in the case of the two one-component unit-fields $\psi_{01} (\mathbf{r},t)= \tilde \psi_{01} (\mathbf{r},t) { \phi} _{G1} (\mathbf{r},t)$ and $\psi_{02} (\mathbf{r},t)= \tilde \psi_{02} (\mathbf{r},t) { \phi} _{G2} (\mathbf{r},t)$ interacting {\it{only gravitationally}}, the relativistic gravitational interaction (cross-correlation) total term (\ref{eq386abc}) - (\ref{eq389abc}), (\ref{eq429abc}) has the form
+The relativistic electromagnetic interaction (interference) between the {\it{electrically charged}} unit-fields (particles) separated by the distance $R$, which is governed by the relativistic gravitational interaction (cross-correlation) term (\ref{eq401abc}), can be considered as the virtual exchange of the above-described photons.
+That is to say that the electromagnetic interaction may be reinterpreted as the exchange of virtual photons at the every time moment $t$.
+For instance, in the case of the two one-component unit-fields $\psi_{01} (\mathbf{r},t)= \tilde \psi_{01} (\mathbf{r},t) { \phi} _{C1} (\mathbf{r},t)$ and $\psi_{02} (\mathbf{r},t)= \tilde \psi_{02} (\mathbf{r},t) { \phi} _{C2} (\mathbf{r},t)$ interacting {\it{only electromagnetically}}, the relativistic electromagnetic interaction (cross-correlation) total term (\ref{eq386abc}) - (\ref{eq389abc}), (\ref{eq429abc}) has the form

-where the gravitational geometrical factor $f_G$ determining by Eq. (\ref{eq403abc}) may be represented as
+where the electromagnetic geometrical factor $f_C$ determining by Eq. (\ref{eq431abc}) may be represented as

 with $\mathbf{k}_{01}=\mathbf{k}_{02}$, ${\varepsilon}_{01}={\varepsilon}_{02}$, $\alpha_1 = \alpha_2$ and $a_{01}=a_{02}$.
-The representation (\ref{eq508abc}) gives rise to the interaction of the electromagnetic interaction as the virtual exchange of real photons or simply as the {\it{exchange of virtual photons}}.
+The representation (\ref{eq508abc}) gives rise to the interpretation of the electromagnetic interaction as the virtual exchange of real photons or simply as the {\it{exchange of virtual photons}}.
 The present model of the interference (interaction) of the unit-fields, which are not the point particles, does not really require the introduction of the virtual point-particles because such a reinterpretation does not gives new inside the mechanism of electromagnetic interactions.
 Nevertheless, the use of the virtual unit-fields (photons) provides a background for comparison of the present model with the traditional quantum electrodynamics, where the electrically charged point-particles separated by the vacuum {\it{may interact with each other only by the exchange of virtual photons}}.
 Also note the particles (photons) with the negative values of the unit-field amplitudes have been attributed in Sec.
 7.2. to the ant-particles (anti-photons).